Connie Kemmerer: Integrative health and adventuring activities

 In 2003, Kemmerer co-founded the Integrative Healthcare Foundation, which now goes by the name Teton Wellness Institute.
 While serving as chair of the Institute, she organized a presentation by adventurist Lori Schneider.
 On May 23, 2009, Schneider become the first person diagnosed with multiple sclerosis to reach the summit of Mount Everest, the highest mountain on Earth.
 Kemmerer served as Schneider's climbing partner when they climbed to the summit of Mount Kilimanjaro in Tanzania, the tallest mountain in Africa, in 2011.
 After working with missionaries in Ethiopia as a young adult, Kemmerer had first climbed the mountain at age 20.

 C. M. Ranch

-In 1997, Kemmerer jointly purchased the C. M. Ranch in Dubois, Wyoming with Jay and Bettie Kemmerer.
+In 1997, Kemmerer jointly purchased the C. M. Ranch in Dubois, Wyoming with Jay and Betty Kemmerer.
 The dude ranch is one of the oldest continually operating guest ranches in the U.S. Charles Moore, the son of a trader at Fort Washakie on the Wind River Indian Reservation, started C. M. Ranch in 1927 and ran it until the 1950s.
 C. M. Ranch lies adjacent to Whiskey Mountain, home to the largest wintering Rocky Mountain Bighorn Sheep herd in North America.
 The ranch's location in a valley in the Wind River Mountain Range near Shoshone National Forest enables its guests to visit Yellowstone National Park with a short drive by car.
 The south entrance to the park is about 60 miles from the ranch.